Updated: August 11, 2023

-8. You have greater appreciation on the value of time.
+8. You have a greater appreciation of the value of time.

-You understand that each day is an opportunity to progress towards your dreams.
+You understand that each day is an opportunity to progress toward your dreams.
 And you’ll be careful not to waste time on things that don’t help you move forward.

 9. You don’t feel stuck in life.